waywardgeek/evil_maze/README.md

 ![Image of evil maze](img/maze.jpg?raw=true "Evil Maze") Evil Maze Example

+All of the code and documentation in this evil_maze project were created by me, Bill Cox, in 2013.
+I place all of it into the public domain and disclaim any patent rights to the algorithms.

 ###Algorithm

 1. We keep a door transition count that we increment every time we are about to go through a door.
 We write this count on the door when we go through.
-2. Every time we explore through a series of unexplored rooms, and arrive at a room we've seen before (which we can see from the door labels), we create a new "loop" consisting of the chain of newly explored rooms and the most recently visited rooms leading from the loop point back to itself.
-Just follow the chain of largest numbered doors (without incrementing our counter or labeling doors) drawing an arrow from the door you entered through to the door you leave through, and label the arrow with the counter value.
+2. Every time we explore through a series of unexplored rooms, and arrive at a room we've seen before (which we can see from the door labels), we create a new "loop".
+Just follow the chain of largest numbered doors (without incrementing our counter or labeling doors) drawing an arrow from the door you entered from to the door you leave through, and label the arrow with the counter value.
 Don't increment the counter while creating the loop, so the entire loop gets the same label.
 3. While the current room has no unexplored doors, we first remember the current count value, and then do the following:
     - Merge any new loops seen in the room into old ones.
-This does require that we traverse the newer loop, changing it's labels to the older loop label.
+This requires that we traverse the newer loop, changing it's labels to the older loop label.
       Also, we'll need to redraw the arrows so that the old path feeds into the new one and vise versa.
 If we merged any loops, update the remembered count value to the current count.
     - If there is an unexplored door, explore through it.
 Go back to step 2.
     - If the room has a door label larger than the remembered count, we must have traversed a whole loop without finding any unexplored doors.
 There